shail611/Prime-Park-Database/README.md

 - Permit Information: permit ID, lot, zone ID, space number, start date, expiration date, expiration time, driverId, and permit type, carLicenseNumber

+# Design Decisions
+The system has a main menu that gives users the following options: “Information Processing”, “Maintaining permits and vehicle information for each driver”, “Generating and maintaining citations”, “Reports”, “Exit”.
+When prompted, the user enters a number 0-5 corresponding with what kind of action they would like to take.
+For each menu option there is a submenu displayed that has specific operations listed.
+The system has a main class (Main.java) that facilitates switching between the main menu options and separate classes for each related group of operations.
+This was done to break the application into more manageable and maintainable pieces of code.

+The program also contains two helper classes.
+One helper class is DBManager, which, through the use of a shared database connection, provides the ability to execute SQL queries and perform transactions through various utility methods.
+The other class is Input, which is a class that attempts to abstract the details of getting different types of input from the user, and includes a method for printing a ResultSet object.

 # Assumptions

 ● Parking lots consist of Zones.
 Zone Id is unique within a parking lot.
 Zones consist